-Nothing else is acceptable.
-And not surprisingly these three worlds and their avid proponents mix about as readily as oil in water.
+Nothing else seems acceptable.
+And not surprisingly, these three worlds and their avid proponents mix about as readily as oil in water.

-Choose otherwise and you’re immediately judged off topic, out of touch, and irrelevant.
+Choose otherwise and you’re immediately judged as off topic, out of touch, or irrelevant.

 Lots of room for enlightened discussions there, huh?